 Support MAC CE based signaling to activate on-demand SSB transmission on the cell.

+It is up to RAN2 whether Option 1 and/or Option2 is supported for this MAC CE.

+this MAC CE is separate from the legacy MAC CE for SCell activation/deactivation,

-It is up to RAN2 whether this MAC CE can be also used for SCell activation/deactivation.
+this MAC CE can be also used for SCell activation/deactivation, or

+this MAC CE is the same as the legacy MAC CE for SCell activation/deactivation.

-From RAN1 perspective,
+Alt-1) From RAN1 perspective,

 Separate signaling between legacy/existing SCell activation/deactivation MAC CE and this MAC CE providing on-demand SSB transmission indication,

 is beneficial when on-demand SSB transmission needs to be indicated before the UE receives SCell activation command and after the SCell is configured to the UE.

+Can be used also when SCell activation and on-demand SSB transmission need to be indicated at the same time.

 A single signaling in which both SCell activation/deactivation and on-demand SSB transmission indication are provided,

 is beneficial when SCell activation and on-demand SSB transmission need to be indicated at the same time.

+Can be used also before the UE receives SCell activation command and after the SCell is configured to the UE.

+[The legacy MAC CE for SCell activation/deactivation can be used for indicating on-demand SSB transmission.]

+Alt-2) From RAN1 perspective,

+This MAC CE for activating on-demand SSB transmission should be applicable to both Scenario #2 and Scenario #2A.

-Support DCI based signaling to activate on-demand SSB transmission on the cell.
+FFS: Support DCI based signaling to activate on-demand SSB transmission on the cell.

 This DCI signaling does not provide SCell activation/deactivation.

 FFS: Details on DCI including UE-specific or group-common DCI, DCI contents, etc.

+[Support: Samsung, Huawei, ZTE]

+[De-prioritize: Spreadtrum, Apple, vivo, Ericsson, Qualcomm]

-Send an LS to RAN2 to inform above the first and second bullets.
+Send an LS to RAN2 to inform above.

 Companies are encouraged to provide views on Proposal #3-1.